dgiese/dustcloud/README.md

 # Recommended ressources / links

 Flole App: alternative way to control the vacuum robot, instead of Xiaomi's Mi Home App.
-Is able to control and root your vacuum cleaner. https://xiaomi.flole.de/
+Is able to control and root your vacuum cleaner.
+Enables the use of various speech packages. https://xiaomi.flole.de/

 Roboter-Forum.com: German speaking forum with a lot of information about all sorts of robots.
 Contains special subforums for Xiaomi rooting.
 Primary ressource for beginners.